 The College Program Service Charge is required of all students enrolled in credit-bearing course work and is designed to incorporate various normally required broad-based fees and charges.
 It is acknowledged that all students will not equally participate in each of the activities of component fees but will receive equivalent overall benefit from the universally available services, enhancing the campus life experience.
 Equitable distribution of costs across student populations helps keep offerings rich and varied while keeping the level of fees low in comparison to benefits provided.
 Certain special and remote-site programs are exempt from some fees.

 Other Important Facts

 On-campus courses are not eligible for waivers of the Program Service Charge.
 However, field placements (internships, student teaching, etc.) more than 100 miles from campus may apply for a waiver of the Student Health Service Fee component only.
-All such waiver requests must be made in writing to Student and College Financial Services and received by Oct.
+All such waiver requests must be made in writing to the Student Accounts Office and received by Oct.
 1 for fall semesters, March 1 for spring semesters, and June 1 for summer sessions.

 Fees marked with an asterisk (*) are pending approval.

 The Program Service Charge consists of the following charges: